 It'll also show you how you can grow in your professional development, test your learners effectively, help them become both good peer and self-assessors, while reflecting on your own teaching practices and setting your own improvement goals.

 At Global English TESOL we’ve been training TESOL teachers for over 25 years.
-We've seen a lot change in that time, but even more over the past 24 months.
-This course is the result of the pandemic and what our team of expert teacher trainers have learned over the pandemic period.
-We have put our heads together to help make you a better teacher for tomorrow.
+We've seen a lot change in that time, but even more over the past three years.
+This course will help make you a better teacher for tomorrow.

 Get on board, get re-skilled and TESOL re-equipped.
 Your next upskill training programme is here >>